BenjaminAdelaide/DNAMeth_Microarray_Tutorial/Tutorial.md

 As you can see from the plot it would suggest that the benign and tumour prostate samples cluster separately.
 However, we are working with a small sample size so it is difficult to draw any valid conclusions.

-For differential methylation analysis we will be using ```limma``` which is commonly used in differential expression analyses in gene expression microarrays.
+For differential methylation analysis we will be using ```limma``` which is commonly used in differential expression analyses in gene expression studies.

-We'll firstly create model matrix which will contain the grouping information for each sample.
+We'll firstly create a model matrix which will contain the grouping information for each sample.
 However, let's make sure the order of samples in datMeth matches the order in pd.

-Use the ```substr``` function to trim letters off the column names such that they'll match the sample IDs in pd.
+Use the ```substr``` function to trim the extra letters off the column names in datMeth such that they'll match the sample IDs in pd.
 Then use ```match``` to reorder pd to match the order of the samples in datMeth.
 ```
 colnames(datMeth) <- substr(x=colnames(datMeth), start=0, stop=10)
 pd <- pd[match(colnames(datMeth), row.names(pd)),]